Londonderry Port: History

 in 1857 transatlantic traffic was non-existent; by 1867 it had grown to 258,086 t.
 The total trade figures for port were given as 221,604 t, in 1857, compared to 500,373 t ten years later.

 The Foyle Shipyard, founded in 1882, brought shipbuilding back to the port, but it ceased trading in 1892.

 By the 1920s the port boasted two miles of quays, with warehouses, stationary and mobile cranes, and with railways along the entire length connected to the four rail systems serving the city.
 The port had regular cross-channel services to Great Britain, and steamer services to North America.
 The Commissioners ensured the channel was dredged and well marked, and also maintained a pilot station at Inishowen Head, and a roadstead at Moville, which was a port of call for transatlantic steamers carrying mail.

-The port had its own railway yard, under the control of the Derry Port & Harbour Commissioner (LPHC).
+The port had its own railway yard, under the control of the Londonderry Port & Harbour Commissioner (LPHC).
 This railway had connections to the other railways in Derry; The Great Northern and the Northern Counties Committee, both of which were 5ft3 gauge, and thanks to a length of dual gauge, the County Donegal Railways Joint Committee and Londonderry & Lough Swilly Railway, which were 3 ft.
 Wagons could be shunted across the Foyle by way of the lower deck of the Craigavon Bridge, which was dual gauge.
 Two of the LPHC locomotives survived into preservation- No. 1, which is at the Ulster Folk & Transport Museum in Cultra, and No. 3, which is owned by the Railway Preservation Society of Ireland at Whitehead.